maxliu42/woodlandscodesnew/_posts/2022-03-07-group-b-lesson-10.md

 Now we know why HTTPS is better: It uses TLS!
 We are currently on TLS 1.3, which does not use RSA, but uses a similar combination of symmetric-key and public-key cryptography systems.
 Now your data is safe!

 And remember kids... don't trust those HTTP websites.

+`20 08 05 05 14 04`

+`Tiit Vjgfnfrf cjpies it a ciu ocvjovs.`

+`GUVF EBG13 VF NYFB BOIVBHF, CEBONOYL ORPNHFR VG'F NYY HCCREPNFR`

+{: style="color:rgb(30,30,30)" }
+Goodbye!
+Four more days to March break---we can do this.